geoscixyz/em/content/case_histories/mt_isa/processing.rst

 In preparation for the 3-D inversion, data locations were geo-referenced in planimetry to the local grid (:numref:`MtIsa_3D_Topo`).
 In order to minimize topographic effects, the vertical position of the electrodes were re-assigned based on a global DEM provided by `Geoscience Australia`_.
-In total, 3678 P-DP and DP-P observations were inverted.
+In total, 3233 P-DP and DP-P observations were inverted.
 Additional smoothing in the N-S orientation was applied in order to compensate for the 500 m line spacing.

-Sections through the recovered 3-D conductivity model is presented in :numref:`MtIsa_3D_IPModel`.
-This result confirms that the geology over the Cluny region is mostly 2-D, with alternating regions of high and low conductivity trending north-south.
-Volume rendering of high conductivity (1 S/m) seems to indicate the geology to be steeply dipping.
-See the :ref:`Interpretation Section`<mt_isa_interpretation>` for more details.
+Sections through the recovered 3-D chargeability model is presented in :numref:`MtIsa_3D_IPModel`.
+This result

  .. figure:: images/MtIsa_3D_IPModel.png
     :align: center
     :figwidth: 100%
     :name: MtIsa_3D_IPModel

-    : Sections through the recovered conductivity model and 3-D volume rendering of high conductivity (1 S/m).
+    : Sections through the recovered chargeability model and 3-D volume rendering of high chargeability (40 msec).
 Topography and electrode locations are shown for reference.